 Cathy took over the helm of the Autistic Girls Network in late 2019.
 She runs her own businesses from home and is mum to 2 autistic teens, both late diagnosed.
 Cathy’s daughter Freya was diagnosed at 13 amid a massive mental health crisis and it was Freya’s story which led Cathy to FIGS.

-Vanessa Bobb
+Dr Vanessa Bobb Swabby

 CEO and Founder of A2nd Voice